What Happens to Your Home Loan When You Sell Your Property in Singapore (2026)

 Here’s a step-by-step guide on how to redeem your mortgage.

-Notify Bank – Tell your lawyer to request a redemption statement, both preliminary and final versions.
+Notify Bank: Tell your lawyer to request a redemption statement, both preliminary and final versions.
 This will show the outstanding principal, accrued interest as of the completion date, and any penalties.

-Timeline and Payment – On completion day, the sales proceeds will settle the loan.
+Timeline and Payment: On completion day, the sales proceeds will settle the loan.
 Any shortfalls require your personal funds, and excess funds go to you or your CPF.

-According to a report by PropertyGuru, in a 2024 sale, a seller redeemed an $800,000 DBS mortgage, facing $12,000 penalties for early exit and $2,500 in legal fees.
-The sale price of $1.2m covered it, plus $397,500 was refunded to CPF.
+A seller redeems an $800,000 DBS mortgage, facing $12,000 in penalties for an early exit during the lock-in plus $2,500 in legal fees.
+A sale price of $1.2m covers it, and $397,500 is refunded to CPF (the principal withdrawn plus accrued interest).

 Here’s another example.

-Tan sold his OCR HDB flat that he purchased in 2018 in Q1 2025 for $650,000.
+Tan sold his OCR HDB flat that he purchased in 2018 for $650,000.
 The outstanding loan, funded by CPF, is $400,000.
-Redemption required refunding the $400,000 + $50,000 interest to CPF.
+Redemption required refunding the $400,000 plus $50,000 accrued interest to CPF.
 However, an incomplete CPF application held back completion by 2 weeks and cost $1,000 in buyer penalties.

 The lesson?

-Apply for CPF discharge early through SingPass!
+Apply for your CPF refund and discharge early through Singpass!

 Bridging Loans: Bridging the Gap Between Sale and Purchase